caspark/rust-game-of-life-exercises/README.md

 * Write instructions for benchmarking
 * Put some sample RLE patterns into the repo, including the clock pattern
 * Cap sim update rate based on time elapsed rather than based on frame rate
+* Take snapshots of step 0, 1, 2 and save them as git branches